kevin-williams/react-enterprise-template/README.md

 Replace myapp prefix with a suitable prefix for your app to ensure proper namespace for css styles.

+##Versioning
+To increase the version, please use:

+    npm version patch     -- takes 1.0.1 to 1.0.2
+    npm version minor     -- takes 1.0.1 to 1.1.0
+    npm version major     -- takes 1.0.1 to 2.0.0

 # SSL Key
 If you want to generate your own SSL Key, do the following steps in the sslcert directory: